ch-arslanahmad/OOP-tasks/week#4/README.md

 - Java
 - C++

-In this we have C++ & Java code which uses inheritance while Java uses `super` code.
+In this we have C++ & Java code which uses inheritance while Java uses `super` keyword.